-However, as the chilly temperature outside makes it clear that it’s not June, we’re not going to talk about that Battle of Kosovo today.
-Instead we’re talking about the Second Battle of Kosovo, which helped to re-establish Ottoman control over the Balkans and also highlights the Ottoman army’s ability to learn from its enemies, in this case the Hungarian army.
-Yes, that’s right.
-One of the things you don’t always learn in history class (at least I never did) is that Hungary was a serious military power back in the day.
+However, as obviously it’s not June, we’re not going to talk about that Battle of Kosovo today.
+Instead we’re talking about the second Battle of Kosovo, which helped to re-establish Ottoman control over the Balkans and also highlights the Ottoman army’s ability to learn from its enemies, in this case from Hungary.
+This is going to be a long buildup to a short battle, but I think you’ll enjoy some extra background details.

 Murad II (Wikimedia Commons)

 Murad spent the 1430s reconquering parts of the Balkans.
 But when he annexed most of Serbia (in 1439), he ran into the Kingdom of Hungary, which was emerging as a powerful military force in its own right.
 Much of this was due to the work of a Romanian-Hungarian noble named John Hunyadi (d.
-1456), who developed his military skills serving in Italian and German armies before being named governor (voivode, which literally means “warlord”) of Transylvania, and later regent of Hungary on behalf of the very young King Ladislaus V. In both capacities he assumed responsibility for Hungary’s southern defenses.
+1456), who developed his skills serving in Italian and German armies before being named governor (voivode, which literally means “warlord”) of Transylvania, and later regent of Hungary on behalf of the very young King Ladislaus V. In both capacities he assumed responsibility for Hungary’s southern defenses.

 Statue of John Hunyadi in Budepest’s “Heroes’ Square” (Wikimedia Commons)